 Most burglars do not choose their targets at random.
-They look for homes with specific traits that signify a lower risk of getting caught and/or a greater chance of scoring a bigger bounty.
+They look for homes with specific traits that signify a lower risk of getting caught.
+And a greater chance of scoring a bigger bounty.

-In a previous post, we identified several weak points that burglars look for, allowing them to gain easy entry into a home and get away undetected.
-But there are several other conditions that many homeowners don’t realize cause their homes to become targets.
+In a previous post, we identified several weak points burglars seek.
+There are several other conditions that many homeowners don’t realize cause their homes to become targets.

-Below, we uncover 5 of these home security failures and why they could be making your home a target.
+Below, we uncover 5 of these home security failures and why they could make your home a target.

 Your home looks vacant

-Even the most inexperienced burglar knows that vacant homes are a prime target, because there’s far less risk of being caught.
-So, if your home looks dark, whether you’re away, at work or in bed, then your home could be their next target.
+Even the most inexperienced burglar knows that vacant homes are a prime target because there’s far less risk of being caught.
+So, if your home looks dark, whether you’re away, at work or in bed, your home could be their next target.

 Solution: Use light timers or other motion sensors to make it appear that someone is home, especially if you’ll be away for several days.